 7. Planted Aquarium Concepts Aquarium Plant Root Fertilizer

-Planted Aquarium Concepts have come up with a simple design for its easy-to-use fertilizer.
+Planted Aquarium Concepts have come up with a simple design for their easy-to-use fertilizer.
 The bags describe exactly how to use them, as well as what they contain.

 Each of the bags contains 40 tabs, which look like small brown cubes.
-They are slow-release fertilizer tablets, meant to be pressed in next to the plants and spaced 3-6 inches apart.
-Once you have planted them, the job does not need to be redone for another three months.
+They are slow-release fertilizer tablets, meant to be pressed in next to the plants and spaced 3 to 6 inches apart.
+Once you have planted them, the job does not need to be redone for another 3 months.

 The bag should be sealed and stored out of the sun at room temperature to prolong its shelf life.
 The product entirely excludes copper to keep it safe for freshwater invertebrates.